- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 Now, for some final settings, after saving all your filters, head over to ‘Product Filters’ You’ll be seeing this: 👇

-Here you can decide how many attributes to show, you can style them inside the ‘Design’ options.
-There’s quite a few things you’ll need to check in here.
+Here, you can decide how many attributes to show and style them inside the ‘Design’ options.
+There are quite a few things you’ll need to check in here.
 Take them one by one, and see which fits your purpose better.